JizelArshaque/gitExplorer/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This Angular application aims to provide a user-friendly interface for viewing GitHub user profiles and their repositories.
+Here's a brief of the application:

+Profile Page:

+The application dynamically generates user profile pages based on the GitHub username provided via URL parameters.
+This ensures that each user's profile is displayed accurately.
+The profile page displays basic information about the GitHub user, including their name, avatar, bio, and the number of repositories they have.

+Repository List:

+This component fetches and displays a list of repositories belonging to the GitHub user whose profile is being viewed.
+Each repository is represented by a card, which includes repository name, description, and a list of topics.